EFHIII/midi-ch/README.md

 Slightly outdated tutorial: https://youtu.be/qp49H-Ns2yg

-If you have questions, feel free to ask me on Discord: @efhiii or here: https://discord.gg/CuXJx8vJ2y
+If you have questions, feel free to ask me on Discord @efhiii: https://discord.gg/CuXJx8vJ2y

 # Keyboard shortcuts
 - SPACE